boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 #### TN sections and Network Slice Instantiation

-Based on the reference design, the datapath between NFs can be decomposed into 3 main types of sections.
-Figure ((???
-REF tn-sections.txt)) depicts the different sections that are defined below:
+Based on the reference design, the datapath between NFs can be decomposed into 3 main types of sections. {{fig-end-to-end}} depicts the different sections:
 *  Customer Site section: This section either connects two NFs located in the same Customer Site (e.g. NF1-NF2) or it connects a NF to a CE (e.g. NF1-CE).
 This section may not exist if the NF is the CE (e.g. NF3): in this case the AC connects the NF to the PE.
 The realization of this section is driven the 5G Network  Orchestration and potentially Customer Site Orchestration (e.g. Fabric Manager, Element Management System, VIM...).
 The realization of this section does not involve the Transport Network Orchestration.
 * Provider Network section: This section represents the connectivity between two PEs (e.g. PE1-PE2).The realization of this section is controlled by the IETF NSC.
 * Attachment Circuit section: the AC section represents the connectivity between a CE and PE (e.g. CE-PE1 and PE2-NF3).
 The orchestration of this section relies partially on the NSC for the configuration of the AC on the PE interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

-As depicted in ((???
-REF tn-sections.txt)), the realization of an IETF Network Slice (i.e., connectivity with performance commitments) relies on the Provider Network Section and partially on the AC (the PE-side).
+As depicted in {{fig-end-to-end}}, the realization of an IETF Network Slice (i.e., connectivity with performance commitments) relies on the Provider Network Section and partially on the AC (the PE-side).
 Note that the provisionning of new NSI may rely on a partial or full pre-provisionned section (e.g. an NSI may rely on an existing AC).
 Notwithstanding, a framework for the automation of both sections is proposed in this document ((???
 FUTURE REF)).
 The Customer Site section is considered as an extension of the connectivity of the
    RAN/CN domain without complex slice-specific performances requirements: the customer site infrastructure is usually overprovisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the NSI between PE interfaces connected to the AC.